 A. Counties and Cities.
 Minnesota counties and cities, with the approval by the County Attorney Executive Committee, are eligible to become members of the County Attorney User Group.
 Members are required to be current on all applicable MnCCC and County Attorney User Group fees, as well as to have a fully executed current contract ratification, signed joint powers agreement, and participation agreement on file with MnCCC.
 Members will have one vote at membership meetings and are eligible to serve on the Executive Committee, except as otherwise provided.
 Members of the County Attorney User Group are also owners of the software package MCAPS.

 B. MCAA Membership.
 Part-Time County Attorneys may choose to participate in the County Attorney User Group under the Minnesota County Attorney Association (MCAA) membership, rather than as a full voting member of the User Group.
 The MCAA members will have one shared vote.
 MCAA will designate a voting delegate and alternate to vote on behalf of the participating members.
-MCAA will pay MnCCC membership dues, and the part-time attorneys will be responsible for any other applicable User Group fees as determined by the User Group Each County participating in the MCAA membership must have a fully executed current contract ratification, signed joint powers agreement, and participation agreement on file with MnCCC.
+MCAA will pay MnCCC membership dues, and the part-time attorneys will be responsible for any other applicable User Group fees as determined by the User Group.
+Each County participating in the MCAA membership must have a fully executed current contract ratification, signed joint powers agreement, and participation agreement on file with MnCCC.

 C. Cities within Member Counties.
 Cities may choose to join the County member ship in which its jurisdiction is located (in whole or in part).
 The County member would have the voting rights and be responsible for MnCCC membership fees.
 The City would not have voting rights or be a member of the User Group.
 The City would be responsible for any other applicable User Group fees as determined by the User Group.
 City participants under a County membership must have a fully executed current contract ratification, signed joint powers agreement, and participation agreement on file with MnCCC.